 The assigned investigator's responsibilities conclude with the presentation of a formal investigation report to the decision-maker.
-Both the complainant and the respondent have the opportunity to submit responses to the investigation report.
+Both the complainant and the respondent have the opportunity to review and to submit responses to the investigation report.

 Adjudication (and Decision-Maker)